WAYS OF KNOWING

 Emergency Chorus return to the stage with the premiere of a strange and cloudy choreography, caught between certainty and uncertainty, knowing and unknowing

-The development of Ways of Knowing has been supported by NDT Broadgate, curious directive, BOLD Elephant, Cambridge Junction, University of Greenwich, South House, and Battersea Arts Centre
+The development of Ways of Knowing has been supported by NDT Broadgate, curious directive, BOLD Elephant, Cambridge Junction, University of Greenwich, South House, Battersea Arts Centre and Old Diorama Arts Centre

 Conceived and performed by Clara Potter-Sweet and Ben Kulvichit